ethereum-optimism/asterisc/docs/running-fpvm.md

 The `outputRoot` and `blockRef.hash` are what we're interested in.
 These values correspond to the `l2.head` and `l2.outputroot` in the previous command.

 ### Step 1.2: Gathering the target l2 head and output root
-Now, pick a l2 block number to end derivation at.
+Now, pick an L2 block number to end derivation at.

 For example, if we start from block `123,993,889`, call the following rpc on your op-node RPC:
 ```bash